RichardFreedman/Encoding_Music/01_Tutorials/16_Mermaid_Markdown.md

 ## Tips for Using Mermaid

-- Once integrated in Jupyter, you will be able to include mermaid code right in your markdown cells.
+- You can include mermaid code directly in your markdown cells!
+Make sure the cell is markdown, not code.
 - Use short, clear node labels to avoid clutter.
 - Use `graph TD` for top-to-bottom diagrams, or `graph LR` for left-to-right.
 - Use the `pie` chart for simple percentage-based data.